Summer is a magical time, especially for college students who are on holiday.

 Good, old-fashioned babysitting

-Help high school students with their college applications
+Help school students with their university applications

 Reaching out to the local library and posting some flyers is a good place to start to find students in need.